Top 5 Airline

 Random outages of reservation application running on Citrix XenDesktop and Citrix XenApp was negatively impacting customer service.

 The Goliath team received an inquiry from the Citrix engineering group at one of the top airlines in the world.
-The Citrix engineers were in dire need of a tool which would allow them to continually check remote connectivity and availability of their Citrix VDI infrastructure and reservation system.
+The Citrix engineers were faced with four unique challenges:

 - URL to connect to the Citrix environment

 - Application or desktop name to be tested

 - Email address for receiving real-time alerts from the Application Availability Service